The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

 Due to the new value of the Lorentz factor, the last equalities in equations (\ref{eq17}) and (\ref{eq18}) no longer hold.
 When adding equations (\ref{eq:0_0_ret2}) and (\ref{eq:0_0_adv2}), instead of equation (\ref{eq19}) we now obtain

 We notice that there is an extra factor

 that makes our expression of the four-force a little bit different from what we expect from classical electrodynamics.
+Formula (\ref{eq:Gammafactor}) shows that only $v_y$, the non-radial component of the velocity of the test particle, perpendicular to the radial electric field $\vec{E} = (E_x, 0, 0)$ of the source particle at rest, can make the $\Gamma$ factor deviate from a unit value.

-From an experimental point of view, the Fermi velocity of electrons in metals is about 10$^6$ m/s, and the correction is very small.
-In linear particle accelerators the velocity is parallel to the electric field, and this is just like the case of motion in the radial direction.
-Only the non-radial $v_y$ component of the velocity of the test particle, perpendicular to the radial electric field produced by the source particle, can make the $\Gamma$ factor deviate from a unit value.
+From an experimental point of view, the velocity of electrons in metals is not relativistic, and the correction due to the $\Gamma$ factor is very small.
+In linear particle accelerators the velocity of the electric charges is parallel to the electric field, and this is just like the case of motion in the radial direction.
+In synchrotons relativistic electrons or protons are held in circular orbits not by electrostatic fields, but by magnetic fields.

-From a theoretical point of view, we expect to see some disagreements between classical electrodynamics and an alternative theory that implements \lq\lq the parallel condition\rq\rq, as was noticed by Gen Yoneda in Appendix A of Ref. \cite{GenYoneda}.
+From a theoretical point of view, as was noticed by Gen Yoneda in Appendix A of Ref. \cite{GenYoneda}, we expect to see some disagreements between classical electrodynamics and an alternative theory that implements \lq\lq the parallel condition\rq\rq.